 However, it’s very important to understand that the type of material used for the tweeter dome alone doesn’t determine its quality.
 You need to always check the specifications such as the frequency response chart if provided.

-Horn tweeters (left) are often driven by a piezo driver instead of a magnet assembly, but not always.
-Piezo tweeters can be very loud and efficient but not very good in terms of music quality.
-A “super tweeter” is magnet driven and produces more volume and has a higher power rating than average products.
+A horn tweeter (left) can driven by a magnet assembly or piezo driver.
+Piezo tweeters are very loud and efficient but aren’t very good in terms of music quality.
+A “super tweeter” is usually magnet driven and produces more volume and has a higher power rating than average products.
 Both are often used for outdoor music events and gatherings.
-Super tweeters are larger and harder to mount, too.

-Horn tweeters are a special category of speaker.
-Entry level models like piezo tweeters are inexpensive and not great at producing good musical tones, but they’re inexpensive and very efficient.
+Horn tweeters are a special class of speakers.
+Entry-level models like piezo tweeters are inexpensive and not great at producing good musical tones, but they’re cheap and very efficient.
 Their volume is often much higher than standard tweeters (96dB vs. 91dB produced at 1 watt, for example).

-Other horn tweeters used in extremely high-quality home stereos systems have very good frequency response as well as sound.
-These are most often “compression horn” type speakers.
-Compression horns use a small opening in a horn body which expands from the tweeter dome and magnet to direct the sound more exclusively.
+Other horn tweeters used in extremely high-quality home stereos systems have a very good frequency response as well as sound.
+These are most often “compression horn” type speakers with a magnet and dome that attach to a horn body that expands outward.

 You can use tweeters like these for situations where high power handling and loud volume are the main requirements.
-For critical listening and enjoyment indoors, they’re not ideal.
+For critical listening and enjoyment indoors, they’re normally not very practical.

-Ribbon tweeters are a bit different from traditional dome-driven products.
+A ribbon tweeter is a bit different from the others.
 They use a unique design with a very thin “ribbon” diaphragm which moves back and forth in a linear fashion to produce sound.

 This means there’s less interaction with your crossover due to fluctuations that occur when the audio signal frequency changes.